-Migrating from third-party cookie to first-party cookie
+Migrating from server-side cookie to client-side cookie

 We have made this choice for different reasons:

 - More consistent measurement methods.
-Measurement done via our mobile SDKs is systematically based on a first-party ID, as mobile applications cannot manage cookies.
-Moving to first-party cookies for the web makes it possible to unify how unique visitors are managed across different platforms.
+Measurement done via our mobile SDKs is systematically based on a client-side ID, as mobile applications cannot manage cookies.
+Moving to client-side cookies for the web makes it possible to unify how unique visitors are managed across different platforms.
 This also makes it possible to avoid handling specific cases for browsers that refuse third-party cookies, and to avoid having two types of tracking on a single site.

 This migration will have several different impacts from an implementation and analysis point of view:

 - Resetting new visitors.
 As the IDs of your unique visitors will all be new, our calculations will consider all visitors as new visitors once the switch is made.
 This phenomenon will disappear after your users visit a second time.

 - Potential drop in number of unique visitors.
 Thanks to more reliable tracking of unique visitors, a user who may have previously been counted twice, due to refusal of third-party cookies, will now be effectively identified upon subsequent visits.